gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - We should have some validation around unmanaged types overriding managed types.
 - Test that a managed property of type `ModelMap<ModelMap<UnmanagedType>>` throws an error.

-## Story: Plugin author defines variants for custom Jar binary

-Plugin author extends `JarBinarySpec` to declare custom variant dimensions:

-    @Managed
-    interface CustomBinarySpec extends JarBinarySpec {
-        @Variant
-        String getFlavor()

-        @Variant
-        BuildType getBuildType() // Must extend `Named`
-    }

-Each property marked with `@Variant` defines a variant dimension for this kind of binary.

-- Property type must either be a String or a type that extends `Named`.
-- Annotate `JvmBinarySpec.targetPlatform`, the properties of `NativeBinarySpec` and `PlayApplicationBinarySpec`.
-- Component report shows variants for a binary in alphabetic order using the property name.

-### Implementation

-- Replace special case rendering of binary variant dimensions from the component report with general purpose reporting.
-- `ModelImplTypeSchema` provides the getter for the property, but does not hold a strong reference to it.
-- All annotations on setters are stored in the schema for the purpose of raising errors about them later on.

-### Test cases

-- Variants are displayed for binary in alphabetic order using the property names.
-    - managed type `A` has variant property `parentVariant`
-    - managed subtype `B` has variant property `childVariant1`
-    - managed subtype `B` has variant property `childVariant2`
-    - report displays variants with names in order:
-        - `childVariant1`
-        - `childVariant2`
-        - `parentVariant`
-- Error cases:
-    - Invalid property type raises error during rule execution.
-    - `@Variant` annotation placed on setter raises error during rule execution.

 ## Story: Java sources of custom component are compiled against matching binary variant

 Change dependency resolution to honor variant dimensions for a custom component with Jar binaries.